marcusoftnet/marcusoftnet.github.io/_posts/2015-04-21-what-is-the-problem.md

 ---
 layout: post
-title: "What I've learned from the first 30% of Reinventing Organizations"
+title: What I've learned from the first 30% of Reinventing Organizations
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-04-21 16:58:27
 tags: